ggicci/caddy-jwt/README.md

 4. Get user id by inspecting the claims defined by `user_claims`.
 5. If no valid user id (non-empty string) found, auth **failed** with `401`.
 Otherwise, next.
 6. Return the user id to Caddy's authentication handler, and the context value `{http.auth.user.id}` got set.

-### API Mode

-When `mode` set to `"api"`, this module will behave like a "Reverse Proxy" with its upstream set to a specific API for authentication.
-Who

-1. Not Implemented